spaceninja/spaceninja.com/src/blog/2017/mobile-use-case.md

 feature_image: mobile-use-case/phone.jpg
 feature_source: https://unsplash.com/photos/0VGG7cqTwCo
 feature_credit: Rodion Kutsaiev
+excerpt: 'I recently worked on a project to dramatically improve mobile access for an app.
+At least twice during the proposal process, I was asked “What’s the mobile use case?”
+I was caught a bit flat-footed by...'
 ---

 I recently worked on a project to dramatically improve mobile access for an app.
 At least twice during the proposal process, I was asked “What’s the mobile use case?”